iamdustan/tiny-react-renderer/README.md

 Please note this guide is a work in progress.
 Much of this knowledge is derived from my experience in creating [React Hardware](https://github.com/iamdustan/react-hardware).

+## Tests

+* `npm test` will run the tests with the stack-based renderer
+* `npm test -- --fiber` will run the tests with the upcoming fiber implementation

 ## Renderer Implementations